Course Credit

 - Grades earned on transferred work must be equivalent to B or better (B- is not equivalent to B).

-- A student who wishes to take one or more courses at another institution (other than by inter-institutional registration) must first consult his or her academic program if s/he wishes to receive credit for such courses.
+- A student who wishes to take one or more courses at another institution (other than by inter-institutional registration) must first consult the academic program if asking to receive credit for such courses.
 Once such course credit is earned, the procedure for transferring the credits earned is the same as that described above.

 - The Graduate School does not accept transfer credit for non-credit courses, including lifetime learning seminars and programs, or courses taken for Continuing Education Units.

-Upon recommendation of the academic program and approval by The Graduate School, up to 20 percent of the total hours required for the master’s degree may be graduate-level courses transferred from another approved institution, or from this institution for courses taken before admission to an academic program in The Graduate School (e.g., courses taken as a Continuing Studies student, an undergraduate, or as a non-degree student).
+Upon recommendation of the academic program and approval by The Graduate School, up to 30 percent of the total hours required for the master's degree may be graduate-level courses transferred from another approved institution, or from this institution for courses taken before admission to the academic program in The Graduate School (e.g., courses taken as a non-degree or Continuing Studies student, an undergraduate, or a degree student in another program).

 Transferred credits will not be included in the program residence credit calculation.